IMG Artists

-IMG Artists is a performing arts management company.
-The company manages the careers of classical and contemporary artists, dance companies, film with orchestra presentations and shows and attractions as well as produce and manage tours and events around the world.
-The company's main offices are in New York, London, Paris and Hannover, with additional representational locations in North America, Europe and Asia.
+Inventive Music Group (IMG Artists) is an international performing arts management company and talent agency.
+The company manages the careers of classical and contemporary artists, dance companies, film with orchestra presentations, and live shows and attractions as well as produces and manages musical tours around the world.
+The company's main offices are in New York, London, and Paris, and Hannover, with additional representational locations throughout North America, Europe, and Asia.

 History

-In 1979 Charles Hamlen and Edna Landau co-founded Hamlen/Landau, a New York-based musical artist management agency.

-In 1984 it was acquired by International Management Group and renamed IMG Artists.
+In 1979, Charles Hamlen and Edna Landau co-founded Hamlen/Landau, a New York-based musical artist management agency and company.
+The company was later renamed as IMG Artists.

-In 1991, IMG Artists’ European headquarters opened in London, UK, followed by offices in Paris, France and Hannover, Germany.
-Additionally, the company has representative presences throughout North America, Europe and Asia.
+In 1991, the European headquarters of IMG Artists were opened in London, England, followed by the opening of offices in Paris, France and Hanover, Germany.
+Additionally, the company has acquired additional representative presences throughout North America, Europe, and Asia.

 In September 2004, entrepreneur Barrett Wissman purchased a majority stake of IMG Artists.
 In 2023, Alexander Shustorovich became sole owner of the company.